stevepapa/demo-agl-developer-test/README.md

 ### Installing Angular CLI
 `npm install -g @angular/cli`

+### Install dependencies
+After you have cloned the project run the below command in the root directory to install modules.
+`npm install`

 ### Development server
 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.